SimonFolkerts/Reminder-Full-Stack/readme.md

 1. Finally on the front end we can tidy things up a bit by removing the get reminders button and adding the `getReminders()` method to the post and delete methods, as well as the `mounted()` lifecycle hook.
 This means that the reminders will be fetched after posting, deleting, and when the component loads/is mounted.

+## Step 13: Splice instead of filter

+We could also use splice, which would be a bit safer in case we mess up the filter test functions conditional.
+Splice can only delete however many reminders are set by the deletecount argument, which should just be one.
+Filter, if through oversight is misconfigured, could not get any matches and then delete the entire database.

+1. To use splice, we first need to find the index of the reminder in the arrray that should be deleted.
+We can use `array.findIndex()` for that.

+1. `findIndex()` takes a test function, where we can test if the currently iterated reminder (which is passed as an argument to a parameter in the test function definition) has an id property that matches the `req.params.id` value.
+If it returns true, the index of that particular reminder is returned.

+1. We can use this index as the start position of the splice operation on the `data.reminders` array, with a delete count set to 1.
+This will remove a single object from the array, at the index of the object whose id is set for deletion.